Alejogb1/job-board/blog-data/kernelread-usage-read-files-in-kernel.md

 id: "kernelread-usage-read-files-in-kernel"
 ---

-Okay so you want to read files from inside the Linux kernel using `kernel_read` right Been there done that Got the scars too let me tell you This is like a deep dive into the murky depths of kernel land not for the faint of heart
+you want to read files from inside the Linux kernel using `kernel_read` right Been there done that Got the scars too let me tell you This is like a deep dive into the murky depths of kernel land not for the faint of heart

 So `kernel_read` yeah that's a kernel function It's like the VIP pass to access files directly bypassing all the user-space stuff This isn't your average `fopen` and `fread` dance it's way down there